-The overall net profit after tax for the year decreased to €16.6 million (€19.9 million in 2019) and the current tax amounted to €4.36 million, an increase from €0.77 million in 2019.
+The overall net profit after tax for the year increased to €18.2 million (€16.6 million in 2020) and the current tax amounted to €3.90 million (4.36 million in 2020).

 Risk management

 Risk is an essential and inherent element of If's business activities and operating environment.
 A high-quality Risk Management System is a prerequisite for running the business effectively and for ensuring stable results.